 MBC students will design and implement community-based projects created in partnership with the needs, desires, and proposals of the inhabitants of Perquin El Salvador.
 Students will be encouraged to work in the areas of art discourse, art practice, and other fields of expertise and studies according to the economic limitations, history, and realities of the region.
 Course is taught by Marlena Hobson and Artist-in-Residence Claudia Bernardi.
 Offered in May Term.

 155 Permeable Borders (3 s.h.)
 (D)

 A multi-faceted course that utilizes the areas of art, human rights, education and social and political awareness.
-Mary Baldwin College students, and faculty will collaborate with the Augusta county immigrant community on projects that will help to create a cultural bridge between the mission and activities of Walls of Hope, Perquin, El Salvador and immigrant communities of Staunton and Augusta county.
+Mary Baldwin College students, and faculty will collaborate with immigrant and other minority communities in and around Augusta County on projects that will help to create a cultural bridge between the mission and activities of Walls of Hope, Perquin, El Salvador and the underserved communities of Staunton and Augusta county.

 200 Resident Assistant Training (3 s.h.)